A Computational Analysis of Strategic Nominations: Modeling Equilibrium and Complexity in Organizational Elections: Introduction

-Ding and Lin~\cite{DL2014} considered open list proportional representation as the election mechanism which has been used in Europe elections for parliament seats.
-Each voter is given a set of lists of candidates to vote and exactly one list will be cast.
+\paragraph{Other work modeling an election as a game} Ding and Lin~\cite{DL2014} considered open list proportional representation as the election mechanism which has been used in European elections for parliament seats.
+Each voter is given a set of lists of candidates to vote for and exactly one list will be cast.
 The mechanism proceeds in two rounds to compute the winners.
-They formulate the election of exactly two parties as a two player zero-sum game and show that the game always has a PSNE while it is {\sf NP}-hard to compute it.
+They formulate the election of exactly two parties as a two-player zero-sum game and show that the game always admits a PSNE while it is {\sf NP}-hard to compute it.
 The setting in Laslier's work~\cite{L00a,L00b} is close to our work.
-Two parties are considered as two players each of which provides a finite set of alternatives for the voters.
-Yet, a party's strategy is viewed as a ``mixed one" instead, that is, a non-spatial alternative is identified by a fraction of the voters.
-With standard analysis the mixed-strategy Nash equilibrium is guaranteed to exist.
-Compared with our work, the winning probabilities, the expected utility of each party as well as the price of anarchy are not considered in~\cite{L00a,L00b}.
+Two parties are considered as two players, each of which provides a finite set of alternatives for the voters.
+Yet, a party's strategy is viewed as a ``mixed one'' instead, that is, a non-spatial alternative is identified by a fraction of the voters.
+With standard analysis, the mixed-strategy Nash equilibrium is guaranteed to exist.
+Compared with our work, the winning probabilities, the expected utility of each group as well as the price of anarchy are not considered in~\cite{L00a,L00b}.

+Very recently, Cechl\'{a}rov\'{a} et al.~\cite{cechlarova2023hardness} consider candidate nomination with parties under classical voting rules, which asks whether a designated candidate can or must (corresponding to a possible or necessary president, resp.) win when each party nominates a single candidate and voters’ full preferences are known.
+They adopt a unique-winner model and show {\sf NP}-completeness and {\sf coNP}-completeness for these questions, respectively, for $k$-approval/$k$-veto, plurality with runoff, maximin, Copeland, and Llull, etc. They also give integer programming formulations as well as computational experiments.
+In contrast, our work views parties as strategic players in an \emph{egoistic} election game under a monotone winning-probability (WP) function: we characterize regimes that guarantee PSNE or not, show that deciding PSNE existence is {\sf NP}-complete, and---under the additional cross-monotonicity property---design a fixed-parameter algorithm for PSNE computation; moreover, we bound the price of anarchy by the number of competing groups.